osamaataullah/Microsoft-Teams-Clone/README.md

 - Open your local host port 3000 from your browser

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)
-[How I used Agile SCRUM in this project]:""